Top of the page

-Children with Tourette's disorder make sounds or movements that they can't control.
+Children with Tourette syndrome (TS) make sounds and movements that they can't control.
 These are called tics.

 Some children blink their eyes a lot or twitch their nose.
 Others move their arms or legs a lot or stamp their feet.
-A child with verbal tics may grunt, shout, or clear his or her throat.
+A child with verbal tics may grunt, shout, or clear their throat.
 In rare cases, a child uses bad words or gestures.

 Tics can last into adulthood.
 But in most children they slowly go away in the teen years.

-Enter F123 in the search box to learn more about "Tourette's Disorder in Children: Care Instructions."
+Enter F123 in the search box to learn more about "Tourette Syndrome (TS) in Children: Care Instructions".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.